crypto-tracks/crypto-tracker-frontend/README.md

-# cryto-tracker-front-end
+# cryto-tracker-frontend
-The React Front End for Crypto Tracker
+The React Frontend for Crypto Tracker